How to Create an Effective Business Proposal for Investors?

-Finally, investors should know their options to exit your company at any time in the future as per the situation.
-The majority will be looking to make a good return on investment within a few years after the acquisition.
+Finally, investors should know their options to exit your company as per the situation.
+However, the majority will be looking to make a good return on investment within a few years after the acquisition.

 To get back their investment, your supporters need to be able to sell it.
 This means selling your company at a profit, launching an initial public offering (IPO) to individual shareholders, or buying back investors’ equity using earnings from your business.

-If you do not agree about how to proceed – for example, if a major investor in your business wants to sell the entire company but you would like to buy back their equity stake – this step can put real stress on your professional relationships.
+If you disagree on how to proceed – for example, if a major investor in your business wants to sell the entire company but would like to buy back their equity stake – this step can stress your professional relationships.

-To avoid this from happening, make sure you think or strategize about the exit strategy from the beginning you set up your business.
+To avoid this from happening, make sure you think or strategize about the exit strategy you set up for your business from the beginning.

-When you’re writing your initial business plan, exits and sequence planning can feel like a long way away, but this makes it even more critical to plan for those eventualities.
+When you’re writing your initial business plan, exits and sequence planning can feel like a long way away, making it even more critical to plan for those eventualities.